Chapter 17: Shenandoah II: Leadership and Survival

 another plan to destroy this upstart unit.
 The weather would help some.

-During the necessary lag time, needed to recruit more local sappers,
+During the necessary lag time needed to recruit more local sappers,

 Triet could count on the predictable monsoon rains to start falling